ir-fuel/simrig/README.md

 <img src="img/IMG_0831.JPG" width="800">

 Now install them on the rig.
 We'll start at the front.
-Remember that the frontmost bar was tightened so it can't move forward backward, only left-right.
+Remember that the frontmost bar was tightened so it can't move.
 Push the screws all the way up from the bottom and slide the t nuts in the frontmost bar.
 This will take a bit of fiddling but isn't very hard to do.

 <img src="img/IMG_0832.JPG" width="800">